grapeh149/house-price-classification/README.md

 # Original path
 data = pd.read_csv('text.csv')

-# Update with your local path
+# If you have clean datasets, you could update with your local path of clean datasets
 data = pd.read_csv('dataset_name.csv')
 ```
 Run the file **main.py** to train the model and observe the experimental results.